PrefectHQ/prefect/docs/getting-started/installation.md

 ### Install SQLite on RHEL

-To install an appropriate version of SQLite on Red Hat Custom Linux (RHEL), follow the instruction below:
+To install an appropriate version of SQLite on Red Hat Custom Linux (RHEL), follow the instructions below:

 <details>
     <summary>Expand for instructions</summary>